OntoUML/OntoUML/classes/aspects/quality/definition.rst

 Definition
 ----------

-A **«Quality»** is a particular type of intrinsic property which has a structured value.
-Qualities are things that are existentially dependent on the things they characterize, called their bearers.
-Types stereotyped as «Quality» are also **rigid**.
+A «:ref:`quality`» is a particular type of intrinsic property which has a structured value.
+Qualities are things that are :ref:`existentially dependent <dependency>` on the things they characterize, called their **bearers**.
+Types stereotyped as «:ref:`quality`» are also :ref:`rigid <rigidity>`.
 OntoUML differentiates between three types of qualities:

 -  **Perceivable**, which capture qualities that could be measured by an agent with the appropriate instrument, like weight, height, color and